LuciferAsh98/CybersecurityProjects/RedTeam/README.md

 Projects related to penetration testing, including tools and techniques for identifying and exploiting vulnerabilities.

 - **Network Scanning**: Scripts and tools for scanning networks to identify live hosts and open ports.
+  - **Port Scanner**: A custom script to scan for open ports on a target network.
 - **Web Application Testing**: Tools for testing web applications for vulnerabilities such as SQL injection, XSS, and CSRF.
 - **Wireless Testing**: Tools for testing the security of wireless networks.